Azure-Samples/active-directory-dotnet-external-identities-api-connector-azure-function-validate/README.md

 ## Key concepts

-External Identities [self-service sign-up](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-overview) enables you way to create custom experiences for external users like collaborators, partners, and guests to sign-up to to applications in your tenant for easy collaboration.

-[API connectors](https://docs.microsoft.com/azure/active-directory/b2b/api-connectors-overview) provide you with a way to further modify and extend sign-up flows by leveraging web APIs.
-This examples uses an API connector to limit sign-ups to only a specific tenant: fabrikam.com.
-This is easily modifiable in `index.js`.
-Further, the API connector is used to perform input validation on 'Job Title' by ensuring a user provides a value of at least 4 characters.
+API connectors provide you with a way to modify and extend sign-up flows by leveraging web APIs.
+API connectors are available in both [guest user self-service sign up](https://docs.microsoft.com/azure/active-directory/external-identities/api-connectors-overview) and [Azure AD B2C sign-up user flows](https://docs.microsoft.com/azure/active-directory-b2c/add-api-connector).

+This examples uses an API connector to limit sign-ups to only specific email domains, fabrikam.com and fabricam.com.
+This is easily modifiable in `SignUpValidation.cs` and can be extended limit sign ups to any particular email domain or set of email domains.
+Further, the API connector in this sample is used to perform input validation on 'Job Title' by ensuring a user provides a value of at least 4 characters.

+This sample uses an Azure Function as the web API endpoint but you can alternatively edit the `.cs` files in your preferred IDE and deploy that code in any web service.
+If so, environment variables used for authentication may work differently.

 ## Prerequisites

 Before you get started, make sure you have the following requirements in place:

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?ref=microsoft.com&utm_source=microsoft.com&utm_medium=docs&utm_campaign=visualstudio).
-- A [self-service sign-up user flow](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-user-flow) in an Azure AD tenant.
-Only use Azure AD
+- A [self-service sign-up user flow](https://docs.microsoft.com/azure/active-directory/b2b/self-service-sign-up-user-flow) in an Azure AD tenant or a [sign-up or sign-in user flow](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-user-flows) in an Azure AD B2C tenant.
 - Install [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1).
 The ASP.NET Core Runtime enables you to run existing web/server applications.
 - Install [Visual Studio code](https://code.visualstudio.com).
 A free source-code editor made by Microsoft for Windows, Linux and macOS.
 Features include support for debugging, syntax highlighting, intelligent code completion, snippets, code refactoring, and embedded Git.
 - The [Azure Functions extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions) for Visual Studio Code.